billgeek/nova-custom-3dprinter/README.md

 - Build volume: 310mm x 310mm x 350mm
 - TMC2209 step motor drivers for quiet operation
 - 0.9 degree NEMA17 stepper motors for greater accuracy
+- Direct Drive assembly - No more bowden tubes!
+Should help printing TPU without any considerations
 - SKR 1.4 Turbo control board
 - TFT35 Touch Screen display
 - External MOSFET components to power the hotend and the heated bed (to protect the components on the SKR board)